-made the effort, because it was a very special and significant occasion that I didn't want to miss for any reason'.
+'It was very important to me that I attended and made the effort, because it was a very special and significant occasion that I didn't want to miss for any reason'.

 Other supporters travelled from Kent and London to demonstrate their support.
 Yet more came from the West Midlands with their children, to stand in the bitter cold to pay their respects to those who we lost.

-Without Maurice Malone and his fantastic staff, Heartfelt thanks to our superb legal team KRW Professor Gavin Schaffer, Maureen Slattery-LAW LLP, who took time out of their very busy Marsh and Risteard Sinclair, our new memorial lives to come and lend their spiritual support.
-It would still be merely a pipe dream.
-We were is the families' belief that our legal team have set also delighted to have the support of Maureen's the benchmark for others to aspire to; as they brothers, Tom and Tony Slattery, who sang one of not only have represented us pro bono for nearly the most beautiful and poignant songs and the four years, but their moral compass could be guitarist Pete Harris. considered equivalent to any paragon of virtue alongside that of Maurice Malone, Professor Gavin Schaffer, Maureen Slattery-Marsh and We are sincerely thankful to Anu Patel who designed the trees for us; her respect for our Richard Sinclair and the Birmingham Mail.
+Without Maurice Malone and his fantastic staff, Professor Gavin Schaffer, Maureen Slattery-Marsh and Risteard Sinclair, our new memorial would still be merely a pipe dream.
+We were also delighted to have the support of Maureen's brothers, Tom and Tony Slattery, who sang one of the most beautiful and poignant songs and the guitarist Pete Harris.

-loved ones and the links with the Irish community
+We are sincerely thankful to Anu Patel who designed the trees for us; her respect for our loved ones and the links with the Irish community were considered within the design, and also to Tom Elliot of M-TEC who brought our Memorial to Life.

-were considered within the design, and also to In 2019, our inquest is set to begin in February, Tom Elliot of M-TEC who brought our Memorial where the Coroner.
-Sir Peter Thornton QC has stated that it will last only nine weeks.
-That to Life. statement in itself should highlight the concerns our families have; that this will be a whitewash Sincere thanks to, Birmingham Council Leader, lan Ward, Azhar Quaiyoom from Network Rail, of an inquest.
-The biggest and longest unsolved Simon Delahunty-Forrest, who is the City Design mass murder on English soil of the 20th century & Conservation Manager at Birmingham City and the Coroner believes it will only last nine Council, and Craig Stenning, the Deputy Station weeks.
-The Hillsborough inguest was due to last Manager at Grand Central station, who, along six months; it lasted nearly two and half years. with Chris Hodgkiss of British Transport Police, made the evening possible.
+Sincere thanks to, Birmingham Council Leader, lan Ward, Azhar Quaiyoom from Network Rail, Simon Delahunty-Forrest, who is the City Design & Conservation Manager at Birmingham City Council, and Craig Stenning, the Deputy Station Manager at Grand Central station, who, along with Chris Hodgkiss of British Transport Police, made the evening possible.

 We are also grateful to Ocean Vision for the very generous free space on their digital advertising boards and West Midlands Mayor, Andy Street.
-Special thanks to Archbishop Bernard Longley, the Bishop of Birmingham, Lord David Urguhart, who both led the tribute on the evening alongside,
+Special thanks to Archbishop Bernard Longley, the Bishop of Birmingham, Lord David Urquhart, who both led the tribute on the evening alongside,